Scalable native multiqubit gates via engineered noncomputational-state interactions in superconducting fluxonium qubits: Extendability of gate implementations

 \section{Extendability of $(C^{\otimes N})Z$ gate implementations}

 In theory, the validity of the approximate model is independent of neighbor count, especially for systems operated in the dispersive regime.
 However, achieving large state-dependent shifts and fast gates typically requires operating in strong non-dispersive regimes, necessitating careful parameter optimization to balance shift magnitude with model validity.
-For the circuit parameters in Table~\ref{tab:circuit_parameters}, Figure~\ref{fig3} (see the main textx) reveals model breakdown (evidenced by the shift magnitude undergoing abrupt jumps) when $J_{ck}/2\pi\geq 500\,\rm MHz$ for $N=2,3$.
-This is further demonstrated in the four-qubit system ($N=3$) by the discontinuous sign transitions of $\delta_{ \overrightarrow{100}}$ with increasing $J_{ck}$, see Fig.~\ref{figS1}.
-As shown in Fig.~\ref{figS2}, these discontinuous generally result from strong interaction induced level repulsions, which induce on-resonant plasmon coupling between $Q_{0}$ and $Q_{1}$ (showing avoided level crossing).
-Analogous discontinuities also appear in five-qubit systems ($N=4$, see Fig.~\ref{figS3}), where similar level-repulsion-induced collisions occur, as shown in Fig.~\ref{figS4}(a).
+For the circuit parameters in Table~\ref{tab:circuit_parameters}, Figure~\ref{fig3} (see the main text) reveals model breakdown (evidenced by the shift magnitude undergoing abrupt jumps) when $J_{ck}/2\pi\geq 500\,\rm MHz$ for $N=2,3$.
+This is further demonstrated in the four-qubit system ($N=3$) by the discontinuous sign transitions of $\delta_{ \overrightarrow{100}}$ with increasing $J_{ck}$, see Fig.~\ref{figS1} with the coupler biases listed in Table~\ref{tab:qubit_parameters} (namely [0.403, 0.420, 0.410]).
+By examining the system spectrum, we find that these discontinuous sign transitions result from on-resonant plasmon coupling between $Q_{0}$ and $Q_{1}$.
+More specifically, Fig.~\ref{figS2} shows the system spectrum as a function of one coupler bias while the other two are fixed at [0.403, 0.420].
+Near a coupler bias of about 0.400, a clear avoided crossing appears between the states $|2100\rangle$ and $|1200\rangle$, corresponding precisely to the plasmon coupling between $Q_{0}$ and $Q_{1}$.

+Analogous discontinuities in frequency shifts also appear in five-qubit systems ($N=4$, see Fig.~\ref{figS3}), where similar level-repulsion-induced collisions occur, as shown in Fig.~\ref{figS4}(a).
 Figure~\ref{figS4}(b) shows that such collisions can be partially mitigated by increasing the $Q_{0}$-$Q_{1}$ plasmon detuning.
 We thus expect that level-repulsion induced collisions can be more frequent in larger systems with crowding spectrums.